humonnom/readme-in-japanese/README.md

     api_key: ''
 ```

-* Destination file
-    - The destination translated files are saved in the **same directory** as the source file
+- The translated file is saved in the **same directory** as the source file, named README.ja.md.
-    - File name: README.ja.md

 ## Scenarios